ethan-kim07/CS3200_Project2/README.md

 # CS3200_Project2
-In this practicum you will modify the database you built for Project 1 to adjust it to a document based database (Mongo).
-You can reuse the project description, adjusting the logical model and choosing the main collections to use.
-Finally you will modify the implementation from Project 1 to make it work with MongoDB and Node.
+In this practicum we will modify the database we built for Project 1 to adjust it to a document based database (Mongo).
+Finally I will modify the implementation from Project 1 to make it work with MongoDB and Node.

 ## 1. (5 pts) Provide the problem requirements and the conceptual model in UML for your project.
 You can reuse the ones made in Project 1.